 Small business invoice finance: Your ultimate guide

-As 2020 continues to be a financially tough year for small businesses, searching for ways to improve cashflow has become nothing short of essential.
+As businesses resume activity following a rough lockdown period, searching for ways to improve cashflow has become nothing short of essential.

 While business loans are a popular option, there may be a better solution for you if your struggle is with slow-paying debtors: invoice finance.

 What is invoice finance?